 Sheriff Hays had originally decided to perform the execution in Washington Square, but plans changed several times before the day of the hanging.
-It was first intended to have him executed him on Washington Square, and then in front of the jail, but owing to the "repugnance of the citizens of that neighborhood, the Sheriff has fixed upon Russian Hill as the place" (Alta, 12-10-1852).
+It was then intended to have him executed him on Portsmouth Square, and then in front of the jail, but owing to the "repugnance of the citizens of that neighborhood, the Sheriff has fixed upon Russian Hill as the place" (Alta, 12-10-1852).
 A spot on the highest point of the hill was chosen and the construction of a scaffold was begun when plans changed again.

 It seems that the chosen location at the peak of Russian Hill was the original burial ground of the settlement when it was still known as Yerba Buena, and was the gravesite of several of its earliest settlers (Alta, 12-10-1852).
 On the morning of the execution, Sheriff Hays wisely had the scaffold moved several yards down the hillside, which hid it from the view of the city (Alta, 12-11-1852).

 The execution itself was reasonably uneventful.
-In spite of a light rain, a large crowd gathered around the scaffold early in the day.
+In spite of a light rain, a large crowd gathered around the scaffold structure early in the day.
 At one o'clock, a local militia group, the Marion Rifles, pushed the crowd back and created a perimeter around the gallows, and a second militia unit, the California Guard, escorted the Sheriff, his staff and the condemned man to the site.
 They arrived in a wagon drawn by four black horses.